The Challenge Plantronics is a 50-year-old audio innovation company that’s obsessed with removing the barriers…

 Location: MA, US

-The world’s largest maker of analytical, diagnostic and laboratory equipment was looking to try Scrum in a hardware environment.
-Unfortunately this has never been tried in a hardware environment, particularly when the goal was not a prototype but a fully developed, saleable product.
+The world’s largest maker of analytical, diagnostic and laboratory equipment was looking to try Scrum in a hardware environment, something that had never been tried, particularly when the goal was not a prototype but a fully developed, salable product.
+With the help of Cprime consultants, they implemented an Agile for Hardware pilot program that has yielded excellent results.

 The world’s largest maker of analytical, diagnostic and laboratory equipment, Thermo Fisher Scientific has revenues of $17.5 billion a year and employs 50,000 people spread across 50 countries.
 The project in question took place in the company’s San Jose, California, office after employees there heard positive comments about some Agile experimentation taking place in the company’s office in Bremen, Germany.
 “We decided to try it here to see if we could get similar results, such as increased transparency of project status and improved collaboration between marketing and R&D and among different technical functions,” says Senior Manager Marisa Richardson.
 “We also needed a project management process that was acceptable in a regulated industry.”
 With her background in Lean and Operational Excellence, Richardson said she felt Scrum offered a nice framework for defining and monitoring the work of a complex, multidisciplinary project.
 “I was also interested in a process that would bring more visual management to how projects were led.